The Relaxing Workout That Can Help Your Posture In A Big Way

-Recently, Lady Gaga shared an Instagram of herself exercising in a studio with a complicated-looking apparatus in the background.
+Recently, Lady Gaga shared a Instagram of herself exercising in a studio with a complicated-looking apparatus in the background.
 In a later 'gram, she explained that she was doing yoga, Pilates, and Gyrotonic.
-If you've never heard of Gyrotonic (aka "Gyro") before, it's not a new brand of sparkling water or a Greek sandwich, it's a full-body exercise system designed to increase your range of motion, strength, and movement efficiency.
+If you've never heard of Gyrotonic (aka "Gyro") before, it's not a new brand of sparking water or a Greek sandwich, it's a full-body exercises system designed to increase your range of motion, strength, and movement efficiency.

 At first, Gyro was practiced seated on a chair or mat, without any equipment, and called "Gyrokinesis."
 Then, the creator Juliu Horvath designed a machine with a pulley system that's supposed to mimic your body's natural movement, which became Gyrotonic.
 The machine helps people learn the complicated movement pathways, and provides resistance to build strength — but there are tons of Gyrokinesis exercises you can do without the machine, too.